Pesäpallo: Offence

 The batter has three strikes available during their turn at bat.
 A fair hit does not require the batter to reach base; all three strikes can be used before the batter must reach first base.
 A pitch counts as a strike if the batter takes a swing at the ball and the umpire rules the pitch legal.
 When a batter makes a fair hit, unless it is the third strike, the batter does not have to try to advance safely to the first base.
 However, if the batter hits a foul ball on the third strike and does not try to advance, only that player is out and the runners continue with the next batter.

+The batter can also try to steal first base on a foul pitch.

-If the pitcher delivers two bad pitches (ball), the batter is granted a walk to the first base only if all bases are unoccupied.
-If there are runners on the field, the point runner (the runner at the highest-numbered base) is granted a walk to the next base for the second and all consecutive bad pitches pitched for the same hitter.
-A pitch can be ruled bad for various reasons, most common ones being that the ball does not fall on the plate or that the pitch is not thrown high enough.
+If the pitcher delivers two bad pitches (Ball), the batter is granted a walk to the first base if there are no runners on base.
+If there are runners on any base, the point runner (the runner at the highest-numbered base) is granted a walk to the next base for the second and all consecutive bad pitches pitched for the same hitter.
+A pitch can be ruled as foul for various reasons, most common ones being that the ball does not fall on the plate or that the pitch is not thrown high enough.

-A hit is foul if the ball first touches the field outside of the boundaries, the batter or the runners cannot advance on a foul hit.
-If a fielder catches the ball before it reaches the ground, the hit is a "catch", and all runners who tried to advance on that play are caught.
-Players who have been caught are removed from the field, but they do not count as outs.
+A hit is a foul ball if the ball first touches the field outside of the main area; the batter or the runners cannot advance on a foul ball.